 Preliminary CEPT position

 CEPT supports the allocation of a justified amount of additional spectrum to the MSS without unduly constraining existing, planned and future radio applications operated in the existing services.

-CEPT does not support new MSS allocation in the 7/8 GHz.CEPT is still investigating sharing possibilities in the 5 GHz, 10 GHz, 13 GHz and 15 GHz frequency bands notconsidering anymore allocations to the MSS on a primary basis for the 15 GHz.
+CEPT does not support new MSS allocations in the 7/8 GHz.

+Carried out studies for the other candidate MSS bands do not show that undue constraints to existing services can be avoided.Consequently,CEPT does not support new MSS allocations in therange 4-16 GHz.

 Background

 Currently 2 x 121.5 MHz of spectrum is allocated to the MSS in the frequency range 1-3 GHz but only about 2 x 86.5 MHz are available on a global basis.
-[Editorial note: spectrum requirement to be highlighted here]
+However, there a need for additional MSS spectrum in order to meet the anticipated demand of new broadband MSS applications in 2020 (see section:Estimated future spectrum requirements in the 4-16 GHz range) .

-During the last study periodITU-R has studied traffic forecasts for the satellite component of IMT for the time period 2010-2020.
+During the study period2003-2007ITU-R has studied traffic forecasts for the satellite component of IMT for the time period 2010-2020.
 The results of the studies are contained in Report ITU-R M.2077 and provided the technical basis for related spectrum requirements identified in the CPM-Report on WRC-07 Agenda Item 1.4.
 The Report indicates a shortfall of spectrum available for the satellite component of IMT in the Earth-to-space direction of between 19 and 90 MHz and in the space-to-Earth direction of between 144 and 257 MHz for the year 2020, depending on the traffic scenario.
 Two scenarios, a low traffic and a high traffic scenario had been studied.

 In Report ITU-R M.2077 the frequency range 1-6 GHz has been indicated as a preferred range for the satellite component of IMT with a maximum data rate of 144 kbit/s.
 Nowadays, data rates of this order can be considered modest because current terrestrial mobile systems using 3G technologies (such as HSDPA) are providing data rates of up to 7.2 Mbit/s (download) to a user.
 Higher data rates are likely to be introduced in the future, particularly when terrestrial IMT-Advanced systems are deployed.